 - Tucson Violent Crimes Lawyer: Defense against assault charges, aggravated assault, domestic violence, or homicide in Pima County and beyond.

-In- Depth Investigation Makes An Impact On Your Case
+In-Depth Investigation Makes an Impact on Your Case

 Our team also includes former and retired law enforcement investigators.
 They know how evidence is collected and where mistakes can happen.
 They carefully review body camera and surveillance footage and look for inconsistencies.
 Sometimes the strongest defense comes from what was overlooked.